-16.ABSENCE
+16. ABSENCE

-16.1.
-If at any time the Appeals Board lacks enough Appeals Board Members to meet the Quorum requirements, but the Bylaws or Council call upon the Appeals Board to adjudicate a Case, the Board of Directors (or at least three (3) Directors) shall sit as a Panel and adjudicate the dispute in a manner otherwise consistent with this Policy.
+- 16.1.
+If at any time the Appeals Board lacks enough Appeals Board Members to meet the Quorum requirements, but the Bylaws or Council call upon the Appeals Board to adjudicate a Case, the Appeals Board Chair shall sit on the Panel with at least two (2) members of the Board of Directors who shall sit as a Panel and adjudicate the dispute in a manner otherwise consistent with this Policy. - 16.1.1.
+If the Appeals Board Chair position is vacant at this time, three (3) members of the Board of Directors shall sit on the panel, and shall elect amongst themselves a Panel Chair to preside over the Case.

-17.ELECTIONS DISPUTES
+17. ELECTIONS DISPUTES

 - 17.1.
 During the Election Period, Appeals Board Members shall be on notice that Appeals of Elections Governance Committee Judgments may require rapid adjudication. - 17.1.1.
 Applications for a hearing of Elections disputes shall be approved or rejected as soon as possible by the Appeals Board so as to not prejudice any candidate; and - Due to the short time period of Elections disputes, as soon as an application is received by the Appeals Board, notice shall be given to the Respondent named in the application that there is a pending application against her.
 Details of the application shall only be released to the Respondent if the application for a hearing is granted; and - 17.1.2.
 Notice of an approval or rejection of an Application shall be given forthwith to the Petitioner. - 17.2.
-The Appeals Board should be prepared to hear expedited hearings during the Election Period within fifteen (15) hours of the Application.
+The Appeals Board should be prepared to hear expedited hearings during the Election Period within twenty four (24) hours of the Application.